OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 1. Rank Synchronization will be considered for the entities within same project.
 2. Reconciliation is not supported for Rank Synchronization.
-3. Conflict is not supported for **OH Enable Rank** field.
-OpsHub Integration Manager will always consider "Source win" policy for this field.
+3. Conflict is not supported for **OH Enable Rank** field. <code class="expression">space.vars.SITENAME</code> will always consider "Source win" policy for this field.
 4. If **OH Enable Rank** field is added to an already running integration: Rank Synchronization will keep maintaining the Rank for the entities being processed after the mapping change.
 5. If **OH Enable Rank** field is removed from a running integration: Rank Synchronization will not maintain the Rank for new entities being processed after the mapping change.
 For already processed entities, the Rank will be maintained if any of the adjacent entity's mapping configuration has the Rank synchronization enabled.
    * For example, two integrations are running with Rank Synchronization enabled for issue type "A" and "B".
 If user disables the Rank synchronization for only entity type "B", the processing of entities of type "A" will maintain the Rank for already synchronized (and all adjacent) entities of Type "B".
-If user disables the **OH Enable Rank** field for both entity types "A" and "B" mapping configurations, then OpsHub Integration Manager will not process Rank Synchronization for both entity types.
+If user disables the **OH Enable Rank** field for both entity types "A" and "B" mapping configurations, then <code class="expression">space.vars.SITENAME</code> will not process Rank Synchronization for both entity types.
    * This behaviour will be revised in future OIM release.

 > **Note** : Please refer to the respective connector document to check on connector limitations for Rank Synchronization.